fhircast/sandbox/README.md

 ## Local development

 You can develop on and run this project locally by using the following steps below.
+The projects consists of two parts:

+0. A FHIRcast Hub implementation with a non-standard API to show its current state.
+0. A [WebSub client](websub-client) that can subscribe to a Hub using standard APIs and a web application that can notify other client connected to the hub as well as receive notifications from those client.

 ### Development without Docker (recommended)